 Life gets stressful.
 We are trying to juggle dozens of things at one time and trying to convince ourselves that we are good at multi-tasking (I’m currently watching TV as I type this…).
 It sometimes feels like it is impossible to slow down and relax.
 But wait, there’s yoga!
 Thank the heavens!

 I love doing a quick flow when I am feeling exceptionally stressed out.
-If I can force myself to stop what I am doing for 10-20 minutes and hit my mat, I am sure to feel better.
+If I can force myself to stop what I am doing for 10-20 minutes and hit my mat, and practice some yoga poses for stress relief, I am sure to feel better.
 Not only that, I perform better when I have given myself a break to really breathe and connect with my body.

 Easy Pose with Twist